-Pre-College Programs that Offer College Courses to High School Students
+Summer Pre-College Programs that Offer College Classes for High School Students

 Introductory Information: Pre-College Program Summer Courses

-5 Top Pre-College Summer Programs that Offer Courses for High School Students
+5 Top Pre-College Summer Programs with Courses for High School Students

 The colleges featured below in this article include Brown, Georgetown, Virginia, Johns Hopkins, and New York University